-If they buy these pieces, they’ll be one of the only people in the world who can wear them
+If they buy these pieces, they’ll be one of the few people in the world who can wear them

 The only way to make these items more valuable would be to create handmade, unique pieces!

-Obviously, this example of scarcity cannot be “faked”.
+Obviously, this scarcity tactic cannot be “faked”.
 If you were to offer “limited edition” items over and over again, your customers would probably realize you were lying to them and would lose trust in your brand.

 6. Display how many people are interested